Logiqx/tech-docs/README.md

 ### Databases

-I've started to make a few notes on [MySQL](Services/Databases/MySQL/README.md) servers.
+I've started to make a few notes on [databases](Services/Databases/README.md) such as MySQL and MariaDB.